chrisckc/DotNetCoreAureliaSPA/dotnetcore21-spa/Readme.md

 This is based on the latest Angular template, the template was then updated to use Aurelia instead.

-This was created by running 'dotnet new angular' using the latest dotnet v2.1 built-in SpaTemplates The ClientApp dir was then replaced by a new one generated using the Aurelia CLI.
+This was created by running 'dotnet new angular' using the latest dotnet v2.1 built-in SpaTemplates.
+The ClientApp dir was then replaced by a new one generated using the Aurelia CLI.
 This was done to use the new style of .NET Core SPA templates which use the 'UseProxyToSpaDevelopmentServer' middleware rather than the 'UseWebpackDevMiddleware'.